 Under Texas laws, you have only two years to file a Will contest after the Will has been admitted to probate.
 This means that once the Will has been submitted to the Probate Court, you have only two years from that time to try to convince the court that you are an heir of the estate and are entitled to an inheritance.
 With respect to mental capacity issues, our attorneys work with a highly experienced team of expert medical doctors and nurses who assist by providing opinions regarding mental capacity issues that so often afflict the elderly.
 We work with experts throughout Texas who provide opinions or testimony regarding dementia, Alzheimer's, and other mentally debilitating conditions that affect one's ability to know what he or she is legally doing.

 If you feel that someone has wrongfully taken your inheritance, contact us today.
-We will investigate not only mental capacity and undue influence issues, but will also explore other legal reasons why a Will may not be valid and an inheritance should be yours.
-Our attornsy are skilled and aggressive, with more than 40 years experience in representing contested probate matters.
+We will investigate not only mental capacity and undue influence issues, but will also explore other legal reasons why a Will may not be valid and the inheritance should be yours.
+Our attorneys are skilled and aggressive, with more than 40 years of experience in representing contested probate matters.
 Let us help you get your inheritance!